£sd: Decimalisation

+The half crown might have continued in use as 121/2p but had already been demonetised.

 Pre-decimal coins and banknotes

-United Kingdom pre-decimal banknotes are no longer legal tender, but are exchangeable for their face value (regardless of the possible greater worth if sold or auctioned) if they are taken directly (or posted) to the Bank of England.
+The penny was subdivided into 4 farthings (1/4d) until 31 December 1960, when they ceased to be legal tender in the UK and Ireland.
+Until 31 July 1969, there was also a halfpenny (1/2d) in circulation.
 The last £sd coins to cease being legal tender in the UK after Decimal Day were the sixpence (withdrawn 1980), the shilling (withdrawn 1991) and the florin (withdrawn 1993).
 Commemorative crowns minted post decimalisation (worth either 25p or £5) are still legal tender, but are rarely, if ever, spent.